|

 for two guards, manufactured by the Leonhard Moll concrete company of

 Munich.
-There were at least twenty-one of these concrete shelters for the
+There were at least thirty of these concrete shelters for the

 guard force in the Obersalzberg